treethought/landing-page/README.md

 mv .env.example .env
 ```

-and then add our s3 environment variables to `.env`
+and then add our s3 environment variables to `.env` (ask eugene if u don't have them)

 ## develop